okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 All other updates to User objects should be handled through a PUT method request.

->**Note:** For any custom app integrations created using the AIW, all SCIM operations that update a User object are always sent through a PUT method request.
+For any custom app integrations created using the AIW, all SCIM operations that update a User object, including these operations, are always sent through a PUT method request.

 The `active` attribute in a user profile represents the user's current status.